Data-driven discovery of Koopman eigenfunctions for control: Series solutions for eigenfunctions

-We now demonstrate optimal control in intrinsic Koopman coordinates for a system with quadratic nonlinearity that gives rise to a slow manifold~\cite{Tu2014jcd}:
+We now demonstrate control in intrinsic Koopman coordinates for the controlled system:

-This system can be represented as a finite-dimensional, linear system in a special choice of observable functions, making it amenable to optimal control~\cite{Brunton2016plosone}. \RefereeALL{KRONIC in intrinsic coordinates provides a powerful alternative if the system does not allow for a fully controllable, linear representation.}
+where the control vector is $\bB \in\mathbb{R}^2$.
+This system can be represented as a finite-dimensional, linear system in a special choice of observable functions, making it amenable to optimal control~\cite{Brunton2016plosone}.
+KRONIC in intrinsic coordinates provides a powerful alternative if the system does not allow for a fully controllable, linear representation.